timamus/manjaro-cinnamon-mini-install-apps/README.md

 For more modern systems (>4GB), your swap space should be at a minimum be ROUNDUP(SQRT(RAM)) I.E. the square root of your RAM size rounded up to the next GB.
 However, if you use hibernation, you need a minimum of physical memory (RAM) size plus ROUNDUP(SQRT(RAM)).
 The maximum, is again twice the amount of RAM, again because of diminishing returns.

+Below is a script that creates a swap file with automatic determination of its size for hibernation.

 ```bash
 TOTAL_MEMORY_G=$(awk '/MemTotal/ { print ($2 / 1048576) }' /proc/meminfo) &&
 TOTAL_MEMORY_ROUND=$(echo "$TOTAL_MEMORY_G" | awk '{print ($0-int($0)<0.499)?int($0):int($0)+1}') &&